jkurdek/redstone-deviation/README.md

 # Token deviation analysis
-Script for fetching historical values of tokens and anylyzing their maximum deviation.
+Script for fetching historical values of tokens and anylysing their maximum deviation.

 ## Requirments
 - Python